 Given this information, in most cases, it would make more sense for an individual to purchase a regular term life insurance policy and invest the “difference” somewhere else.

-Other Criteria To Consider
+Important ROP Criteria To Consider

 In addition to pure return, there are other criteria to consider with a return of premium life insurance policy.
-Other factors should include:

 Loss of Flexibility

 There may come a time throughout the term of your policy when you come across a cheaper form of coverage.
-Unfortunately, with a return of premium plan, you are essentially “locked in” for the long term.
+Unfortunately, with a return of premium plan, you are essentially “locked-in” for the long term.

 The insurance company making the guarantee is also important because if it were to go out of business, it is highly unlikely that its policyholders will get all of their premiums back – and possibly even not any of them.

 As you can see from the quotes above, a standard non-ROP policy is drastically cheaper.
 But these are only quotes from a single carrier.

 Not every carrier will have as drastic differences, while others are going to have an even wider gap.

 When you’re deciding which kind of policy will meet your needs, you need to consider other carriers.

-Although return of premium life insurance may at first appear to offer you a nice guarantee, it is important to thoroughly understand how the product works.
+Although a return of premium life insurance may at first appear to offer you a nice guarantee, it is important to thoroughly understand how the product works.

 With this in mind, you should make a careful comparison with how much could be earned if you invested the difference in premiums into a safe, long-term investment where you could access your money regardless of whether or not you keep your life insurance coverage in force.

-If you have questions about how we might be able to assist you moving forward, please contact us.
+If you have questions about how we might be able to assist you in moving forward, please contact us.

 As we mentioned in the “other criteria” section, you need to look at other carriers.
-There are a lot of companies who sell ROP term insurance plans.
+There are a lot of companies that sell ROP term insurance plans.
 We don’t expect you to examine each one.